AdobeDocs/campaign-standard.en/help/integrating/using/d365-acs-configure-adobe-io.md

     ![](assets/adobeIO3.png)

-1. On the next screen you will have the option to upload your own public key or let Adobe IO generate the key pair for you.
+1. On the next screen you will have the option to upload your own public key or let Adobe Developer generate the key pair for you.
 These instructions will follow the latter option.
-If you decide to let Adobe IO generate the key pair, click on option 1; then click the **[!UICONTROL Generate keypair]** button.
+If you decide to let Adobe Developer generate the key pair, click on option 1; then click the **[!UICONTROL Generate keypair]** button.

     ![](assets/adobeIO4.png)

 1. On the next screen you will be prompted to name and select the download location of the key pair zip file.

 Once downloaded, you can unzip the file to reveal the public and private keys.
-Adobe IO has already applied the public key to your Adobe IO project.
+Adobe Developer has already applied the public key to your Adobe Developer project.
 You will need to retain your private key for later; the private key will be used during the pre-integration setup of the integration tool.

 1. Click **[!UICONTROL Next]** to continue